Timeline & Commitment

 - Utilize the most economical means of transportation when attending a meeting and promptly file a travel reimbursement request;

 - Participate in report release event in Washington, DC, if available; and

-- Acting as subject matter experts, aid in the creation of blog posts on issues related to access, affordability, transparency, accountability, and the general work of the Forward50.
-These blog entries will be posted on Forward-50.org and the hope is that each member, whether writing jointly or writing alone, will write content for one short blog entry at some point over the course of the grant.
+- Acting as subject matter experts, aid in the creation of blog posts on issues related to access, affordability, transparency, accountability, and the general work of the Higher Education Committee of 50.
+These blog entries will be posted on this site and the hope is that each member, whether writing jointly or writing alone, will write content for one short blog entry at some point over the course of the grant.

 - Provide NASFAA communications staff with a headshot, short professional biography, and answers to a few provided questions.
-Bios for all Forward50 members will be posted to Forward-50.org.
+Bios for all Higher Education Committee of 50 members will be posted to this site.

-- Where possible, engage with key lawmakers on social media about the work of the Forward50.
-NASFAA’s communications staff will provide a Forward50 hashtag and sample tweets for Twitter.
+- Where possible, engage with key lawmakers on social media about the work of the Higher Education Committee of 50.
+NASFAA’s communications staff will provide a hashtag and sample tweets for Twitter.

-- Working with institutional communications offices where needed, engage with members of the media regarding the work of the Forward50 when requested.
+- Working with institutional communications offices where needed, engage with members of the media regarding the work of the Higher Education Committee of 50 when requested.